Martina99188/DevOpsMobileAplicationDevelopment/README.md

 * **Q1** that contains:
   * **sheetsDevOps** folder:

-    * **FinalAnalysis.csv**.The file contains the commit and the categories associated with each commit.
+    * **FinalAnalysis.csv**.
+The file contains the commit and the categories associated with each commit.
     * **HashCommit.csv**.
 The file contains the commit and ID associated with each commit.

   * **compareMetadata**